kdpuvvadi/blog/_posts/2025-09-04-omada-sdn-controller-ubuntu-24-04.md

 sudo apt remove omadac
 ```

+> `MongoDB Compatibility`: Ubuntu 24.04 ships with `MongoDB 7` by default, but Omada may not always work reliably with this version.
+If you encounter issues starting the controller, database errors, or unexplained crashes, the problem is likely due to MongoDB 7.
+A proven workaround is to install `MongoDB 4.4`, which Omada is known to support.
+You can follow the detailed instructions from [my earlier guide for Ubuntu 22.04](https://puvvadi.net/posts/omada-sdn-controller-ubuntu-22-04/) to set up MongoDB 4.4 on Ubuntu 24.04 as well.
+{: .prompt-warning }

 ## Conclusion

 With Omada SDN Controller now running on Ubuntu 24.04, you have a reliable setup to centrally manage your TP-Link devices.

-One thing to keep in mind is MongoDB: while Ubuntu 24.04 ships with MongoDB 7 by default, some users report compatibility issues with Omada.
-If you run into problems, you can still install MongoDB 4.4 by following the instructions in [my earlier guide for Ubuntu 22.04](/posts/omada-sdn-controller-ubuntu-22-04/#install-mongodb).

 From here, you can secure the controller with HTTPS, configure regular backups, and even automate deployments using Ansible or Docker.
 Keeping both Ubuntu and Omada updated will ensure long-term stability and security for your network.

-If you run into issues or need further help, feel free to leave a comment on this post or get in touch, I’ll be happy to assist.
+If you run into issues or need further help, feel free to leave a comment on this post or get in touch, i’ll be happy to assist.

 [Au revoir](#conclusion).